MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-elastic-tables.md

 Elastic tables are designed to handle massive amounts of data in real-time, so you can:

 - Import and process data streams quickly and at scale, without impacting other Dataverse traffic.
-Ingestion rates of more than 90-M records per hour (25,000/second) is possible.
+Ingestion rates of more than 90-M records per hour (25,000/second) are possible.
 - Store and analyze terabytes or even petabytes of data without worrying about scalability, latency, or performance issues.

-Elastic tables have unique capabilities.
+Elastic tables have unique capabilities for partitioning and scaling, removal of stale data, and JSON support.

 ### Partitioning and scaling